-Let’s get these AdWords optimization rules out of the way early – I’m lazy as hell.
+Let’s get these Google Ads optimization rules out of the way quickly.
+Full disclosure: I’m lazy as hell.

 I don’t mean to say that I don’t like work; I do!
-It’s more so that I don’t like wasted work, wasted time or futile efforts.
-Therefore, I focus on the 80/20 rule when I optimize a Google Ads campaign so that my work will be profitable without, y’know, having to do too much of it.
+It’s more so that I don’t like wasted work, time, or effort.
+I apply the 80/20 rule when I optimize a Google Ads campaign so that my work will be profitable without, y’know, having to do too much of it.

-That makes it a little ironic that I work in PPC where the work quite literally is never done.
-When it comes to optimization of search campaigns, there’s no “checking it off the list for good.”
+So it’s a little ironic that I work in PPC, where the work quite literally is never done.
+When it comes to optimizing search campaigns, there’s no “checking it off the list” for good.

-Behaviors change, competition changes, the engine and landscape change far more frequent than we’d like.
+Behaviors change, competition changes, the engine and landscape change far more frequently than we’d like.
 As a result, there’s something to check and do every hour of every day.

 With that in mind, I’ll remind you again – I’m very, very lazy.
-But I’ve worked in an agency setting for the duration in my career, where clients are essentially paying me for my time.
+But I’ve worked in an agency setting for the duration of my career, where clients are essentially paying me for my time.

-It’s my responsibility to my clients to deliver the absolute best use of my time, so they get the most Aaron for their investment.
-Clients focus on ROI (return on investment); I focus on ROE (return on effort).
+It’s my responsibility to deliver the absolute best use of my time to my clients, so they get the most Aaron for their investment.
+Clients focus on ROI (Return On Investment); I focus on ROE (Return On Effort).

-Below is a schedule of AdWords optimizations to review on a daily, a weekly, a monthly and a “quarterly” basis.
-The AdWords optimization list won’t be exhaustive, but it will help you to chunk out your time smarter.
+Below is a schedule of Google Ads optimizations to review on a daily, weekly, monthly, and quarterly basis.
+This list isn’t exhaustive, but it will help you to manage your time and increase your ROE.

 So without further ado…

-If a keyword moves from spending $10 a day to $1,000 a day, I want an alarm – even more so if it’s in the reverse.
+But if a keyword jumps from spending $10 a day to $1,000 a day, alarm bells should ring – and it’s even more important if those numbers are reversed.

-To make sure fluctuations are no more than daily tweaks, set up alerts for yourself to identify any major fluctuations that may indicate a disturbance in performance.
-You can read more about creating AdWords alerts here.
+To make sure fluctuations are no more than daily tweaks, set up alerts for yourself to identify any major changes that could indicate a disturbance in performance.
+You can read more about creating Google Ads alerts here.

-While we’re discussing budget, remember to check Search Lost IS (budget) column to see potential impressions percentage, impressions that could be lost due to not having a large enough budget.
-Perhaps, it’s worth investing a bit more, if you find you’re missing out on a lot of impressions.
+While we’re discussing budget, remember to check Search Lost IS (budget) column to see potential impressions percentage, or impressions that could be lost due to not having a large enough budget.
+It might be worth investing a bit more if you’re missing out on a lot of impressions.

-If you’re past a beginner level, you might want to switch from default “Optimize for clicks” to “Rotate indefinitely” option for ad rotation.
+If you’re past the beginner level, you might want to switch from default “Optimize for clicks” to “Rotate indefinitely” option for ad rotation.

 If you can’t raise budget when seeing you’re missing out on impressions, you might want to keep your ad delivery method to standard.
-If you do find you can add more to your budget, apply to certain keywords based on Google’s “Below First Page Bid” and set to Accelerated method of delivery.
+If you can increase your budget, focus on the keywords in Google’s “Below First Page Bid” and apply the Accelerated method of delivery.

-Bidding: I won’t go too in depth into bid strategies as that’s a conversation for another day, but in short your bid strategy should seek to maximize volume from strong performers, improve efficiency for laggards and weed out (or kill) poor performers.
+I won’t go too in depth into bid strategies, as that’s a conversation for another day.
+Basically, your bid strategy should seek to maximize volume from strong performers, improve efficiency for laggards, and weed out (or kill) poor performers.

 If you have a more complex account, by all means enable a portfolio type strategy to get the most out of your campaigns.
 More advanced tools like Kenshoo or Adobe offer portfolio tools which allow you to bucket a set of keywords with a target metric.
-Even using AdWords bid rules in the shared library are technically a portfolio tool which can take care of the bulk of the work for you.
+Even using Google Ads bid rules in the shared library are technically a portfolio tool that can take care of the bulk of the work for you.

-That said, you’ll want to put in a system of checks and balances for your AdWords machine to make sure it’s working right.
+That said, you’ll want to put in a system of checks and balances for your Google Ads machine to make sure it’s working right.
 Set up daily alerts to let you know if top keywords fall below position ~1.2, as that’s a likely indicator that something’s awry.

 Remember to check your Average Position on the campaign, ad group, and keyword levels, and perform bid optimization accordingly.
 If cost per acquisition (CPA) is higher than target CPA, reduce bids and put budget toward those that are more profitable for you.

-As part of your AdWords optimization, you should be evaluating search term reports as frequent as humanly possible, but you can very quickly get lost if you dig too deep.
+As part of your Google Ads optimization, you should be evaluating search term reports as frequently as humanly possible, but you can very quickly get lost if you dig too deep.
 I recommend at least a light evaluation of search term reports on a weekly basis to harvest high level negatives.

 Set a threshold for yourself to make sure you’re spending time efficiently.
 Depending on the account size, I generally won’t worry too much about anything with a few clicks or less.